PLATELET RICH PLASMA FOR SKIN REJUVENATION

 If you are on medications such as anti-inflammatories (such as ibuprofen or similar), fish oil, krill oil, St John’s Wort or Vitamin E, these should be stopped at least 2 days beforehand as these medications can affect platelet function.
 You should make your treatment provider aware of any medications you are taking and the ramifications will be discussed during your consultation.

-Although PRP itself is likely to be safe in pregnancy (it is your own blood), there is a possible risk in the local anaesthetic agents used.
-No clinical studies have been performed on PRP in pregnant or breast feeding women, therefore, we do not recommend performing PRP in pregnancy or while breast feeding.
+Although PRP itself is likely to be safe in pregnancy (it is your own blood), no clinical studies have been performed using PRP in pregnant or breast feeding women, therefore, we do not recommend performing PRP in pregnancy or while breast feeding.

 What are the side effects?

 Generally, PRP is a well tolerated procedure.
 Your treated skin will be swollen and have a pink glow after the treatment.
 Any redness will fade within a few hours.
 Swelling usually takes 2 days to completely resolve.
-The most significant after effect will be minor bruising due to the injections.
+The most significant after effect that might occur is minor bruising due to the injections.
 After swelling and bruising resolves, your skin should go back to looking the way it was prior to the procedure.
 At this stage, the wound healing process is well under way but visible results will be seen at 4 to 5 weeks at the earliest.

 No major complications have ever been reported with PRP.